 Roast – Similar to cooking on a spit, preheat the oven to 400°F. Place the chicken on a sheet tray and roast for 18–22 minutes, or until cooked through.

 My absolute favorite way to enjoy this chicken shawarma is in a sandwich.
-Start with a warm pita or laffa, then layer on the chicken, creamy hummus or baba ganoush, cucumber-tomato salad (farmer’s salad), pickled red cabbage, pickles, and pickled turnips.
+Start with a warm pita or laffa, then layer on the sliced chicken, creamy hummus, baba ganoush, or tzatziki, add on cucumber tomato and red onion salad (farmer’s salad), pickled red cabbage, pickles, and pickled turnips.

 Not in the mood for all the fixings?
 Spoon the chicken, along with some of its juices, over a creamy hummus bowl and top it with a fresh cucumber-tomato salad.